levz0r/gmail-tester/README.md

 `token_path`: Path to OAuth2 token file.<br>
 `options`: <br>

+* `from`: String.
+Filter on the email address of the receiver.
+* `to`: String.
+Filter on the email address of the sender.
+* `subject`: String.
+Filter on the subject of the email.
 * `include_body`: boolean.
 Set to `true` to fetch decoded email bodies.
 * `before`: Date.
 Filter messages received _after_ the specified date.
 * `after`: Date.
 Filter messages received _before_ the specified date.